casperjs/casperjs/builder/sources/filters_contents.md

         return /\?+/.test(location) ? location += "&foo=42" : location += "?foo=42";
     });

-There you have it, every single requested url will have these appended.
+There you have it, every single requested url will have this appended.
 Let me bet you'll find far more interesting use cases than my silly one ;)